bigdata-i523/hid329/README.md

 ```
 paper2:
    author:
-   - Gregor von Laszewski
+   - Ashley Miller
    hid:
-   - 000
+   - 329
-   title: This is my paper about the other abc
+   title: Big Data Analytics and the Impact on Personal Privacy
-   abstract: This paper showcases tis and that and the other in regards to abc
+   abstract: This paper will explore issues around the use of big data analytics and mining as it relates to user privacy.
+Specific areas addressed include the level of control/say an average user has in how their data is used and/or shared along with the implications when significant data breaches occur.
    url: https://github.com/bigdata-i523/sample-hid000/paper2/paper2.pdf
    type: word
 ```